Ouphix/synchro-psychotherapies/INCANT/Reports/steps.md

 These videos are names with the name of the subject + an index letter.
 They can subdivised after that with numbers (eg *F1044C*).

 ## Steps
+### Psychometric data
+Files were collected in [xls](https://en.wikipedia.org/wiki/Microsoft_Excel) format.
+They were imported via the

 ### Raw data
+We collected videos and psychometric data (not published) from the INCANT study.

+The first step was to extract frames with the [Frames_extractor.py](https://github.com/Ouphix/synchro-psychotherapies/tree/master/INCANT/Scripts/Frames_extractor)

-It is the videos in [AVI](https://en.wikipedia.org/wiki/Audio_Video_Interleave) format in the form *F1044C1.avi*, with a rate of 25 frames by second, from the 2 French centers of the [INCANT](http://www.incant.eu/) study.
+ in [AVI](https://en.wikipedia.org/wiki/Audio_Video_Interleave) format in the form *F1044C1.avi*, with a rate of 25 frames by second, from the 2 French centers of the [INCANT](http://www.incant.eu/) study.

 This raw data is compared with [psychometric data](https://github.com/Ouphix/synchro-psychotherapies/tree/master/CSV/psychometry).